- Undergraduate

 - Visit the course planning page for a list of approved Advanced Research Methods (RM) courses.

 - BA-PSYC majors may use a total of 3 credit hours of combined Hoos Connected Courses [PSYC 3990 (2 credits) + PSYC 3991 (1 credit) = 3 credits total] toward the required PSYC RM-Topics Course requirement.
-Note: Hoos Connected courses may only be used toward the PSYC RM requirement.
-Additional Hoos Connected credits cannot be used toward any other requirement.

 C. Advanced Topics and Electives in Psychology (4 courses, 12 credits)